50 European leaders assess how Trump will affect their fortunes and seek a common stance on Russia

-“When he was president, he was the one in NATO who stimulated us to move over the 2%.
-And now, also thanks to him, NATO, if you take out the numbers of the U.S., is above the 2%.,” Rutte said.
+“He was the one in NATO who stimulated us to move over the 2%.
+And now, also thanks to him, NATO, if you take out the numbers of the U.S., is above the 2%,” NATO chief Mark Rutte said.

-Charles Michel, the council president of the 27-nation European Union, agreed that the continent needed to become less reliant on the United States.
+Charles Michel, the council president of the 27-nation EU, agreed that the continent needed to become less reliant on the United States.

 “We have to be more masters of our destiny,” he said.
 “Not because of Donald Trump or Kamala Harris, but because of our children.”

+Greek Prime Minister Kyriakos Mitsotakis said it was “time to wake up from our geopolitical naivete and to realize that we need to commit additional resources in order to be able to address major challenges.
+It is a (question of) competitiveness and a European defense.”

-During his election campaign, Trump has threatened anything from a trade war with Europe to a withdrawal of NATO commitments and a fundamental shift of support for Ukraine in its war with Russia — all issues that could have groundbreaking consequences for nations across Europe.
+During his election campaign, Trump threatened anything from a trade war with Europe to a withdrawal from NATO commitments and a fundamental shift of support for Ukraine in its war with Russia — all issues that could have groundbreaking consequences for nations across Europe.

+“Of course he said a lot of things during the campaign,” said Dutch Prime Minister Dick Schoof, adding they won't all be appearing in his official policies.
+“Transatlantic cooperation is of the utmost importance both for the U.S. and European interests.”

+For now, European leaders hope a new beginning holds the promise of smoother relations.

+And Rutte insisted that the challenges posed by Russia in Ukraine affected both sides of the Atlantic.

+“Russia is delivering the latest technology into North Korea in return for North Korean help with the war against Ukraine.
+And this is a threat not only to the European part of NATO, but also to the U.S. mainland,” he said as he arrived at the summit.

-Trump has said he would end the war in Ukraine, now well into its third year, within days of being reelected.
+During the campaign, Trump said if he were reelected, he would end the war in Ukraine, now well into its third year, in a single day.
 Ukraine and many of its European backers fear that this means a peace on terms favorable to Russian President Vladimir Putin and involving the surrender of territory.

-European allies in NATO hope to convince Trump that if he helps to negotiate any peace, it should be done from a position of strength, for both Ukraine and the United States.
+European allies in NATO hope to convince Trump that if he helps to negotiate any peace, it should be done from a position of strength, for both Ukraine and the U.S.

+Ukrainian President Volodymyr Zelenskyy, who spoke to Trump last night by phone, told reporters in Budapest that Europe and the U.S. need each other to remain strong.

+“It was a good, productive conversation.
+Of course, we cannot yet know what his specific actions will be.
+But we hope that America will become stronger.
+This is the kind of America Europe needs.
+And a strong Europe is what America needs.
+This is the bond between allies that should be valued and must not be lost,” he said.

-Hungarian Prime Minister Viktor Orbán, the summit's host and an ardent Trump fan, said early Thursday that he already had a phone call with the incoming president overnight, announcing that "We have big plans for the future!"
+Hungarian Prime Minister Viktor Orbán, the summit's host and an ardent Trump fan, said early Thursday that he already had a phone call with the incoming president overnight, announcing, "We have big plans for the future!"

 So did hard-right Italian Prime Minister Giorgia Meloni, who lauded the “deep and historic strategic partnership that has always tied Rome and Washington.”